 The Perron Group is proud to be a partner in the Witchcliffe Ecovillage.

-Mike has been passionate town planning since he was a teenager, spending most of his spare time in his adolescence riding his bike around the western suburbs of Perth, from Claremont to South Fremantle, exploring streets, landscapes and architecture; he was fascinated from an early age with how the suburbs sat within the natural environment and how the layout of the streets and suburbs impacted the social interactions within the local community.
+Mike has been passionate about town planning and our natural environment since he was a teenager, spending most of his spare time in his adolescence riding his bike around the western suburbs of Perth, from Claremont to South Fremantle, exploring streets, landscapes and architecture, and the natural environment associated with the Swan River and coast in this region.

-Mike and his partner Michelle, and their two girls, Amala and Maia, moved to Margaret River in 2007 to fulfill their dream of raising their children in the country, in a beautiful environment, with a high level of self sufficiency.
-They are now basically self sufficient in energy, water, veggies, eggs, milk, and a lot of their own fruit.
-But their dream of designing and building a beautiful, productive and sustainable community, that was affordable for the average person/household, was still their goal.
+Mike and his partner Michelle, and their two daughters, moved to Margaret River in 2008 to fulfil their dream of raising their children in the country, in a beautiful environment with a high level of self sufficiency in energy, water and fresh food produce.

-Mike identified Witchcliffe as a highly suitable location to build such a village back in 1995, and when Cape Mentelle decided to sell their organic vineyard abutting the township, the opportunity was too good to resist, so with the support of his partner, Mr Perron, they purchased the farm in 2010.
-After gaining Council and WAPC support to include Mike’s vision for a highly sustainable ecovillage, in both the Witchcliffe Village Strategy and Augusta Margaret River’s Local Planning Strategy in 2014, they bought the adjoining farms, to enable them to build his most ambitious project to date, the Witchcliffe Ecovillage, a project that is set to become a national model of just how sustainable our regional human settlements can be.
+Mike had previously identified Witchcliffe as a good location to build a sustainable village back in 1995, and when Cape Mentelle decided to sell their organic vineyard abutting the township Mike and his partner, Mr Perron, purchased the farm in 2010.
+After gaining Council and WAPC support to include Mike’s vision for a highly sustainable ecovillage, in Augusta Margaret River’s Local Planning Strategy in 2014, they bought the adjoining farms, to enable them to build his most ambitious project to date, the Witchcliffe Ecovillage, a project that is set to become a fully integrated village and national model of just how sustainable our regional human settlements can be.

 Michelle grew up in a tiny drought stricken town in the WA wheat belt, and fell in love with the tall trees and green vistas of the Margaret River region on her first visit here as a teenager.
 As a child, she tended a small garden of her own, and was surrounded by her family’s menagerie of pets, farm animals, and rescued wildlife, instilling a lifelong passion for raising animals, gardening, and conservation.